Republicanism in Antigua and Barbuda: History

 In September 2022, following the death of Queen Elizabeth II, Prime Minister of Antigua and Barbuda Gaston Browne said he would call for a referendum on becoming a republic in the next term of government, within three years.
 He added, “This is not an act of hostility or any difference between Antigua and Barbuda and the monarchy, but it is the final step to complete that circle of independence, to ensure that we are truly a sovereign nation."
 He said that this would not mean losing commonwealth membership, and "I think most people haven't even bothered to think about it."
 Antigua and Barbuda was the first country to suggest a move towards becoming a republic after the death of Elizabeth II.

 In the same month, Chief of staff to Browne Lionel Hurst said on the prospect of whether the country would want to take the step to becoming a republic, "We're not sure yet".
 If Gaston Browne were to win the 2023 Antiguan general election, the years before a referendum would include "selling the idea" to Antiguans and Barbudans.

 In May 2023, following the coronation of King Charles III, the cabinet released a statement, “Despite their participation, the Head of Government reiterated his administration's determination to bring about a Republican form of Government, rather than continue ad infinitum the constitutional monarchy as now exists.”
 An update on a timeframe was not detailed.
 Browne also hoped to shift from the Judicial Committee of the Privy Council to the Caribbean Court of Justice.

+In December 2025, Attorney General Sir Steadroy Benjamin announced in Parliament that the government intended to introduce a constitutional amendment to change the Oath of Allegiance, removing the requirement to pledge loyalty to the monarch (King Charles III, his heirs, and successors) and redirecting it toward the nation of Antigua and Barbuda itself.
+Benjamin described the existing oath as outdated and inconsistent with the country's sovereignty, achieved upon independence in 1981, emphasizing that it was "about time" to end allegiance to the Crown.
+The amendment passed the House of Representatives on 15 December 2025 and the Senate on 17 December.
+It did not require a referendum or waiting period under section 47(5) of the constitution and took effect on 1 January 2026.

+In February 2026 an official constitutional reform committee commenced operations.